Is this the Future of Car Travel For Dogs?

 You wouldn’t put a two-year-old child in a car without the proper seat, and the same should be valid for a dog.
 “Safe containment is crucial,” says Gail Buchwald, a vice president of the ASPCA.
 “Keeping a pet secured in a well-ventilated carrier is ideal.
 What’s far from ideal is a dog in front, window down, face in the breeze.
 The pet looks happy, but it’s a serious health hazard.
 Riding like this puts dogs at risk for inner ear damage and lung infections, not to mention injuries caused by flying objects like twigs and acorns.”

 How Can I Get My Dog To Get in the Car?

 Some dogs love to go for car rides, looking out windows, and sniffing new smells.
-And then there are other types of dogs that need to be coaxed, whining and pulling back into the vehicle.
+Then, other types of dogs need to be coaxed, whining, and pulling back into the vehicle.
 Some experience a tummy upset when they look outside the window.
 Others are just the opposite.
-As Jack and Wendy Volhard, authors of Dog Training for Dummies points out; there is a catch-22 in place.
+As Jack and Wendy Volhard, authors of Dog Training for Dummies, there is a catch-22 in place.
 The dog forever upchucks on rides.
-Therefore, it only gets into the vehicle when it has to, and that’s usually for a vet visit.
-The pattern reinforces in your dog’s mind that cars are bad news, leading to an even worse destination.
+Therefore, it only gets into the vehicle when it has to, usually for a vet visit.
+The pattern reinforces your dog’s mind that cars are bad news, leading to an even worse destination.